OpenTermsArchive/contrib-versions/Google/Terms of Service.md

 Google Terms of Service

+This Terms of Service will be replaced by our new Google Terms of Service effective November 11, 2013.
+Please see our summary of changes for additional details.

-Last modified: March 1, 2012
+Last modified: March 1, 2012 (view archived versions)

 Welcome to Google!